Sourav Ganguly: 2008–12: International retirement and IPL

 In May 2009, Ganguly was removed from the captaincy of the KKR for the 2009 season of the IPL, and was replaced by McCullum.
 The decision was questioned by media and other players of the team, when KKR finished at the bottom of the ranking table with three wins and ten losses.
 After that, Bengali television channel Zee Bangla roped him as the host of the reality quiz show titled Dadagiri Unlimited.
 It presented participants from the 19 districts of West Bengal, who had to answer questions posed by Ganguly.
 By August, he was appointed the chairman of CAB's Cricket Development Committee.
 The job of the committee is to receive a report from the selectors at the end of every cricket season, assess the accountability of the selectors and make necessary recommendations.
 He played for the Ranji cup in the Bengal team in October 2009.
 Ganguly scored 110 in the match against Delhi and was involved in a partnership of 222 runs with Wriddhiman Saha.

 In the third season of the IPL, Ganguly was once again given the captaincy of KKR, after the team ended at the bottom in the second season.
 The coach John Buchanan was replaced by Dav Whatmore.
 In 40 matches and 38 innings for KKR Ganguly scored 1,031 runs and took eight wickets.
 In the fourth season of the IPL he was signed by the Pune Warriors India, after being unsold in initial bidding process and he made 50 runs of four matches and three innings.

 In the 2012 season he has been appointed as the Captain cum mentor for Pune Warriors India.

 On 29 October 2012, he announced that he has decided not to play in next year's IPL and to retire from the game.

-2013 present Administration career
+2013–present Administration career

 Ganguly was part of the Supreme Court of India appointed Justice Mudgal Committee probe panel for the IPL Spot fixing and betting scandal's investigations.
 From 2015 to October 2019, he was the President of the Cricket association of Bengal.
 In 2018 his autobiographical book A Century is Not Enough was published.
 In March 2019, Ganguly was appointed as the advisor of the Delhi Capitals IPL team.
 In October 2019 he became President of the Board of Control for Cricket in India and President of the editorial board with Wisden India.
+Ganguly's security cover was upgraded to 'Z' Category by the West Bengal government.
+He will now have 8 to 10 police personnel guarding him.

+In 2024, he became a board member of the Blue Ocean Corporation.